 If you do not have access to a private room for an online counselling session, let us know, and we may be able to arrange for you to have access to a room on campus.

-To organise an appointment, please complete one of the registration forms below.
+To organise an appointment, please complete the Access to Service form below:

 Prepare for your online appointment by: